SwoyamjitBiswal/Patient-Care-and-clinical-Resource-Management-System/Readme.md

 - **Submit a Pull Request 🎉**

-Developed with ❤️ and Java by Jagan Parida, Swayamjit Biswal, Sameer Jena, Biswajit Rout, Arpit Khatua
+Developed with ❤️ and Java by Jagan Parida, Swoyamjit Biswal, Sameer Jena, Biswajit Rout, Arpit Khatua